esraa-emary/Prompt-AI/README.md

 - Chat GPT
 - Copilot

-### The aim is to generate a program applies operations on polynomials and check the two models in:
+### The aim is to generate a program applies operations on polynomials and compare between the two models in:
 - Correctness
 - Accuracy
 - Quality